IUDataStructuresCourse/course-web-page-fall-2025/index.md

     * Writing Proofs in Deduce (Part 1) [video](https://youtu.be/7sZInoabAp0).
     * Writing Proofs in Deduce (Part 2) [video](https://youtu.be/QLJCrCeB0Zo).      * Writing Proofs in Deduce (Part 3) [video](https://youtu.be/Qau-XLx8DA8).
     * Writing Proofs in Deduce (Part 4) [video](https://youtu.be/FjxaUbeW84o).
+    * Proof by induction on linked lists in Deduce [video](https://youtu.be/iu20bLIRSOs).

 <!--
 * Extra [exercises](./Exercises.md) in writing proofs in Deduce.